 - The provider assessed patients' needs in line with relevant standards and only prescribed medicines as part of a holistic weight management programme. - Clinicians had enough information to make or confirm a diagnosis.
 Patients were asked for information on their medical history and any medicines that they were taking.
-However, the provider did not routinely verify this information by contacting the patient's own GP as recommended by national guidance.
-Patients were weighed at each face to face consultation, and were required to have their blood pressure (BP) checked periodically. - We saw no evidence of discrimination when making care and treatment decisions. - Arrangements were in place to deal with repeat patients.
+Patients were weighed at each face to face consultation.
+They were also required to have their blood pressure (BP) checked at their initial consultation and then periodically. - We saw no evidence of discrimination when making care and treatment decisions. - Arrangements were in place to deal with repeat patients.
 The medical records clearly showed that people received appropriate treatment breaks.
 During this inspection, we saw that a patient was appropriately refused treatment with medication due to co-morbidities.
 They were still offered support with weight management. - The provider had developed a mobile phone application that enabled patients to access information to aid weight management.
 This application was being piloted at the time of this inspection and included information on nutrition and exercise.
 Patients were also able to use it to track their own weight.